abel465/minesweeper/README.md

  - crashes with a large amount of squares ( > 3000)

  - Takes a while to create a large amount of squares. eg: 10 seconds for 2800 squares

+ - Freezes when making custom grid with more mines than squares